cpske/ISP/assignment/week7/ci-travis.md

+---
-## Automatic Testing with Travis CI
+title: Automatic Testing with Travis CI
+---

 You will use Travis-CI to automatically test your **unittesting** project (Fraction class).

 ### Prerequisite: Take Ownership of your unittesting Github Repository

 Travis-CI.com can only access projects **owned by you**.
 You have "admin" rights on the Github repo for your unittesting project,